Yoga as a Fitness Choice

 In fact, yoga can give you the same boost in stamina, flexibility, and muscle strength that other exercises do.
 Just like those exercises, yoga burns calories.
 Certain types of yoga can burn just as many calories in an hour that cycling is able to do.

-Yoga For Muscle Building
+Yoga Poses For Muscle Gain

 Many people are surprised to learn that practicing yoga can build muscle.
 It can build muscle so well that your body will look like you regularly lift weights.
 The reason that you’ll get that same toned appearance that you get from other muscle building exercises is due to the various poses that yoga uses.